ASH | FDA Collaboration: A Workshop on Regulatory Science in Hematology

 The workshop application is now closed.

+After the success of the 2022 workshop, ASH and the FDA are re-opening the collaboration for 2023.
 During this two-day workshop ASH members will learn more about the FDA and allow ASH members and Agency representatives to learn from each other.
 Sessions at the workshop will be presented in several engaging formats that will encourage active participation (e.g., panel format, small roundtables, speed networking with FDA reps).

 At the close of this intimate, multi-day workshop, participants will have a basic knowledge of: